OliverFaxe/MojoHub/README.md

 ## Developer for Hire / Connect with Students
- This website is made by using BootStrap and custom CSS Purpose of making a organization of where I gather a group of junior developers with the same desire to get out on the market and connect with others.
+ This website is made by using BootStrap and custom CSS Purpose of making a organization of where I gather a group of student developers with the same desire to get out on the market and connect with others.

  ### Goals
  * Make the website done using BootStrap